googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/types/src/bulk-writer.d.ts:217:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/bulk-writer.d.ts:229:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/bulk-writer.d.ts:236:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/types/src/bulk-writer.d.ts:487:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/bulk-writer.d.ts:490:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/bulk-writer.d.ts:496:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/bulk-writer.d.ts:503:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration